What Is a Living Trust in Virginia?

 July 15, 2024 – Matthew S. Akers & Douglas McCarthy

-Estate planning can feel overwhelming, but creating a living trust in Virginia might be the strategic solution you’ve been looking for.
-This powerful tool offers more than just streamlined probate – it empowers you to maintain control over your assets and ensure your wishes are carried out seamlessly.
-In this blog, we’ll dive into the details of living trusts in Virginia, exploring their benefits, how they work, and the steps involved in establishing one.
+Estate Planning can feel overwhelming, but creating a Living Trust in Virginia might be the strategic solution you’ve been looking for.
+This powerful tool offers more than just streamlined Probate – it empowers you to maintain control over your assets and direct others to carry out your wishes seamlessly.
+In this blog, we’ll dive into the details of Living Trusts in Virginia, exploring their benefits, how they work, and the steps involved in establishing one.

 What Is a Living Trust?

-A living trust, also known as a revocable trust, is a legal document that places your assets into a trust for your benefit during your lifetime.
-Upon your death, these assets are transferred to your beneficiaries according to your instructions, bypassing the probate process.
-You, as the trust creator (settlor), can also serve as the trustee, managing your assets as you see fit.
-You have the flexibility to change or revoke the trust at any time, hence the term “revocable.”
+A Living Trust, also known as a Revocable Trust, is a legal document that places your assets into a Trust for your benefit during your lifetime.
+Upon your death, these assets are transferred to your Beneficiaries according to your instructions, bypassing the Probate process.
+As the Trust creator (Settlor), you can also serve as the Trustee, managing your assets as you see fit.
+You can change or revoke the Trust anytime, hence the term “revocable.”

 Benefits of a Living Trust